goblet/goblet/docs/source/resources.rst

 You can trigger endpoints from pubsub using the ``@app.topic(...)`` decorator.
 All that is required is the topic name.
 You can optionally provide an attribute dictionary which will only trigger the function if the pubsub message attributes matches those defined in the decorator.
+If using cloudrun backend or `use_subscription=true` the attributes will be created as a filter on the subscription itself.
+You can also pass in a custom `filter` as well.
+Note that filters are not able to be modified once they are applied to a subscription.

 Example usage: